 “It must be hard for you two Demons from hell not to have to kill me.”
 The Doctor said.

 “It is.”
 One of the Demons answered back.
 “We’ve helped to break so many who looked like you when their minds come to our domain.”

 “Yes but you need me.
-You need me to help rewire my own ship to bring your vile Master into this world, so there’s only one thing I can do” The Doctor said as he quickly jumped over the railing of the walkway.
-One of the Goblins reached out to grab him, but the Doctor who held onto the railings with grabbed onto the Goblin as it reached for him, and pulled it over the railing.
-The Doctor then hurled himself over the railing into the other Goblin as it came nearer.
+You need me to help rewire my own ship to bring your vile Master into this world, so there’s only one thing I can do” The Doctor said as he jumped over the railing of the walkway.
+One of the Goblins reached out to grab him, but the Doctor who held onto the railings grabbed onto the Goblin as it reached for him, and pulled it over the railing.
+The Doctor then hurled himself over the railing back onto the walkway and into the other Goblin as it came nearer.

 “I’m a lot more spry than I look.”
 The Doctor said as he tried to subdue the Goblin with a bit of Venusian karate.
 The creature however proved to be immune and pushed the Doctor back before firing its energy beam back.
-The Doctor however quickly ducked and rammed into the Goblin to try and push it over the edge.
-The monster however quickly overpowered the Time Lord, and in desperation the Doctor ripped the wires from the back of the Goblins head.
+The Doctor however ducked and rammed into the Goblin to try and push it over the edge.
+The monster however began to overpower the Time Lord, and in desperation the Doctor ripped the wires from the back of the Goblins head.
 The creature staggered back in pain before collapsing dead.

 The Doctor stared at its lifeless corpse as well as that of the Goblin below for a few seconds.
 He hated having to do this, but the monsters had left him no choice.

-The Doctor quickly ran to the end of the walkway and down the stairs to where the TARDIS was.
+The Doctor then ran to the end of the walkway and down the stairs to where the TARDIS was.

 “Oh old girl I honestly though I wasn’t going to see you again.”
 The Doctor said with affection as he reached for the key.